Maximum Size Limit of a Table

 For tables containing LOB, nested tables or partitions, each segment of the table can be stored in separate tablespace, which means, each of them is also confined by the space limitation of their own tablespace.

-In other words, an ordinary table which owns only one segment is bounded by the maximum size of a tablespace, whereas a non-ordinary table which owns unknown numbers of segments is bounded by the maximum size of a database, which is the ultimate boundary of everything within a database.
+In other words, an ordinary table which has only one segment is bounded by the maximum size of a tablespace, whereas a non-ordinary table which owns unknown numbers of segments is bounded by the maximum size of a database, which is the ultimate boundary of everything within a database.

 Knowing the differences between schema objects and segments could help you understand the structure of Oracle database better.

 Here I list logical limitations on tables.

 - Rows in a Table: Unlimited.

 - Tables in a Cluster: 32 tables.